Access - Role & Condition-Based Access Control

 |---|---|---|---|

-In multi-tenant mode, roles: ["admin"] means "org admin" — not a platform-wide admin.
+In multi-tenant mode, roles: ["admin"] means "org admin" — not a platform-wide role.
 An org-admin of Acme Corp has no elevated rights across other orgs.
-If you want to let Better Auth system admins through regardless of org membership (e.g., for support/ops), use userRole: ["admin"].
+If you want platform control-plane operators through regardless of org membership (CMS, Better Auth admin surfaces, support tooling), use userRole: ["appmanager"].
+If you need true cross-tenant data-plane access, use roles: ["SYSADMIN"] (with cms: { sysadmin: true }).

 When to use userRole

-// Platform admin can see SSNs on every customer record, regardless of org
+// Platform control-plane users can see SSNs on every customer record, regardless of org

 masking: {